 Neutrogena’s Helioplex Technology– Avobenzone + Oxybenzone

-Neutrogena’s main active ingredient for combating sun damage is their patented Helioplex technology, which is a broad spectrum formulation for UVA and UVB protection using avobenzone and oxybenzone.
-That would make Neutrogena Ultra Sheer sunblock a chemical based sunscreen.
+Neutrogena’s main active ingredient for combating sun damage is their patented Helioplex technology.
+This is a broad-spectrum formulation for UVA and UVB protection using avobenzone and oxybenzone.
+That would make Neutrogena Ultra Sheer sunblock a chemical-based sunscreen.

-Usually, products with avobenzone and oxybenzone are referred to as sunscreens while those containing actual physical blockers titanium dioxide and zinc oxide are known as sunblocks.
+Usually, products with avobenzone and oxybenzone are referred to as sunscreens.
+And those containing actual physical blockers titanium dioxide and zinc oxide are usually known as sunblocks.
 I’m not sure how Neutrogena is able to call certain products sun blockers when they appear to be the same as sunscreens, but that is a discussion for another time.
 So as not to get confusing, I’m focusing here on the sunscreens.

-Regardless of the SPF number you chose, all of Neutrogena’s dry-touch sunscreens have a light mildly floral scent that is not overpowering at all.
+Regardless of the SPF number you chose, all of Neutrogena’s dry-touch sunscreens have a light, mildly floral scent that is not overpowering at all.
 This is a sunscreen that is meant especially for acne-prone and sensitive skin, and has never caused any breakouts on my temperamental skin.
-When worked in properly, this thick white cream, which is spread easily and is absorbed quickly, is non-greasy.
+When you work it in properly, this thick, white cream, which spreads easily and is absorbed quickly, is non-greasy.
 It does not leave your skin feeling dry nor does it add a layer of oily stickiness I sometimes experience with other sunscreens.
 Even when I was sweating I did not experience any greasiness.

 Apply liberally on face and body 15 – 30 minutes before sun exposure.
 Remember, you must reapply sunscreen every 2 or 3 hours (though with this Helioplex tech, 3-4 hours is fine) if you are staying / working outdoors in the sun.
 Also reapply right after swimming.
 Neutrogena’s Ultra Sheer sunscreen is very gentle and light on your facial skin, and really is waterproof and sweat proof.
 I can confidently say that because it remains effective on me even after an hour of running which is great.